Saint Mary's Academy, Dominica

 Saint Mary's Academy - Dominica (abbreviated as SMA) is an all-boy Catholic secondary school in Roseau, Dominica.
 SMA offers First Form through Fifth Form, which is generally followed by two years of non-compulsory further education – often at a Sixth Form College.

 History

-The founder of the school is Blessed Edmund Rice.
-Blessed Edmund Rice was given the Grace to respond to the call of Jesus by identifying with Christ in the poor.
-His example evoked a deep awareness of God's loving presence in all with whom he came in contact.
-He awakened within them consciousness of their dignity as children of God.
-He invited his followers to share his Gospel insight, and empowered them to reach out to the needy, especially the materially poor.
-The life of blessed Edmund Rice - businessman, husband, father, widower, religious brother, teacher and founder - challenges all involved in Christian brother Education to live and teach Gospel values in today's world.
-His charisma inspired the essential elements of a Christian Brother Education.
+The founder of the school is Edmund Ignatius Rice.

 Mission statement

 (For the St. Mary's Academy and all other Catholic Schools in Dominica).